 LIBOR and other interest rate benchmarks (collectively, the "IBORs") have been the subject of ongoing national and international regulatory scrutiny and reform.
-The LIBOR administrator ceased publication of non-USD LIBOR and one-week and two-months USD LIBOR on a permanent or representative basis on December 31, 2021, with plans for all other USD LIBOR tenors to permanently cease or become non-representative on June 30, 2023.
-The transition away from and discontinuance of LIBOR or any other benchmark rate and the adoption of alternative reference rates ("ARR") by the market introduce a number of risks for us, our clients, and the financial services industry more widely.
+The LIBOR administrator ceased publication of non-USD LIBOR and one-week and two-months USD LIBOR on a permanent or representative basis on December 31, 2021, and ceased publication of all other USD LIBOR tenors on July 1, 2023.
+The transition away from and discontinuance of established benchmark rates and the adoption of alternative reference rates ("ARR") by the market may pose a number of risks for us, our clients, and the financial services industry more widely.
 These include, but are not limited to (i) Conduct risks - where, by undertaking actions to transition away from using the IBORs, we face conduct risks which may lead to client complaints, regulatory sanctions or reputational impact; (ii) Legal and execution risks - relating to documentation changes required for new ARR products and for the transition of legacy contracts to ARRs; (iii) Financial risks and pricing risks - any changes in the pricing mechanisms of financial instruments linked to IBOR or ARRs which could impact the valuations of these instruments; and (iv) Operational risks - due to the potential need for us, our clients and the market to adapt information technology systems, operational processes and controls to accommodate one or more ARRs for a large volume of trades.
 Any of these factors may have a material adverse effect on the MBL Group's business, results of operations, financial condition and prospects.